radixdlt/radixdlt-javascript/README.md

 # API outline

 ## NOT FINAL
-⚠️ This API is not at all final, regard it as a first rough draft, but it should give some kind of clue as to how to interact with this library.
+⚠️ This API is not at all final.
+It will be changed, but it should give some kind of clue as to how to interact with this library.

 ## Wallet